awsdocs/aws-ruby-developer-guide/doc_source/ec2-working-with-security-groups.rst

 Configure the SDK
 *****************

-First we require the AWS SDK for Ruby and create an EC2 client.
-Then we provide a name for the security group we're going to create.
-We also need to provide the ID of our VPC, which is available in the console after the VPC is created. **Be sure that you replace ``VPC-ID`` with your actual VPC ID.**
+First you need the |sdk-ruby|, and you need to create an EC2 client.
+Then provide a name for the security group you'll create.
+You also need to provide the ID of our VPC, which is available in the console after the VPC is created. **Be sure that you replace ``VPC-ID`` with your actual VPC ID.**

 .. literalinclude:: ./example_code/ec2/ec2-ruby-example-security-group.rb